baldurbjarnason/this-is-not-a-book/How_did_we_get_here/What_has_been_done.md

 enforces.

 Flipboard is an app that aggregates various news items, blog posts, pictures, videos, etc., from all over the net.
-It’s both mass media – it has a curated set of news feeds you can read – and micro media, with its deep customisability.
+It’s both mass media—it has a curated set of news feeds you can read—and micro media, with its deep customisability.
 Being an aggregator is unique enough to digital media but Flipboard has taken a central role, not only in setting design trends but also because of the lead its lead designer, Craig Mod, has